top of page

 Intentional communication is a set of tools that can be drawn upon that spark a sense of creativity and can help to break out from the logical-rational approaches many often default to.

-Intentionally communicating presents a buffet of opportunities to create shared understanding in a room and move leaders, groups and teams where they want to be- more effectively and efficiently than pre-2021.
+Intentionally communicating presents a buffet of opportunities to create shared understanding in a room and move leaders, groups and teams where they want to be- more effectively and efficiently.

 1. Enhance Communication Through Non-Verbal Interactions

-Words are hard.
-Shifting full focus from verbal and incorporating non-verbal communication oportunities can foster richer and more meaningful connections.
-Actually listening, not just hearing, may be a bi-product of this shift!
+Words alone can limit communication.
+Shifting full focus from verbal interactions only and incorporating non-verbal comms oportunities can foster richer and more meaningful connections.

 1. Create Deliberate Time for Reflection

-Allocate, and honor, time for reflection to engage with thoughts, insights and new perspectives.
+Allocate, and honour, time for reflection to engage with thoughts, insights and new perspectives.

 1. Incorporate Creativity into your Delivery style